Hack-a-tons/video-checker/README.md

 # Video Checker

+> **Note:** This project was abandoned in favor of a different idea for the hackathon.
+The repository contains only the Skip framework skeleton and planning documents (see TODO.md).
+Feel free to use this as a starting point if you want to implement the concept.

 ## Project Description
 Real-time "reality overlay" for any video.
 Select a video from your library, and the app auto-extracts narration, splits it into factual claims, and sync-scrolls them beside the video for live truth awareness.